ritujane78/mcp_server_remote/README.md

 >  Screenshots demonstrating tool verification using MCP Inspector are available.

+## Logging

+- `SimpleLoggerAdvisor` is enabled to provide **basic logging** for:
+    - Incoming requests
+    - Outgoing responses

+This is useful for debugging and understanding MCP interactions.

 ## Notes

 - SSE-based MCP servers are ideal for remote and cloud deployments.